RadixSeven/sra-tools/file-structure-docs/kar_file_structure.md

 To parse PBSTree TOC data, implementers must:
 1. Read `num_nodes` as 32-bit little-endian value (or byte-swap if needed)
-2. **Empty Directory Check**: If `num_nodes = 0`, treat as optimized 4-byte header (no data_size field)
-3. **Non-empty Directories**: Read `data_size` and determine index array type:
+2. If `num_nodes == 0`, done.
+Otherwise, read `data_size` and determine index array type:
    - If `data_size ≤ 256`: Use 8-bit indices (`num_nodes` bytes)
    - If `data_size ≤ 65536`: Use 16-bit indices (`num_nodes × 2` bytes)
    - Otherwise: Use 32-bit indices (`num_nodes × 4` bytes)
-4. Parse entry data using indices as offsets into the data section
+3. Parse entry data using indices as offsets into the data section
-5. Handle byte swapping for all multi-byte integers based on header byte order
+4. Handle byte swapping for all multi-byte integers based on header byte order
-6. **Name Validation**: Reject any entries with name_len = 0 as invalid
+5. **Name Validation**: Reject any entries with name_len = 0 as invalid

 ### Concrete PBSTree Binary Format Example